 Every fact and instance is marked internally with a "time tag" to indicate its relative recency with respect to every other fact and instance in the system.
 The pattern entities associated with each rule activation are sorted in descending order for determining placement.
 An activation with a more recent pattern entity is placed before activations with less recent pattern entities.
 To determine the placement order of two activations, compare the sorted time tags of the two activations one by one starting with the largest time tags.
-The comparison should continue until one activation's time tag is greater than the other activation's corresponding time tag.
+The comparison should continue until one activation with the greater than the other activation's corresponding time tag.
 The activation with the greater time tag is placed before the other activation on the agenda.
-If one activation has more pattern entities than the other activation and the compared time tags are all identical, then the activation with more time tags is placed before the other activation on the agenda.
+If one activation has more pattern entities than the other activation with more time tags is placed before the other activation with more time tags is placed before the other activation with more time tags is placed before the other activation with more time tags is placed before the other activation with more time tags is placed before the other activation and the compared time tags are all identical, then the activation with more time tags is placed before the other activation on the agenda.